apache/geode-native/CONTRIBUTING.md

 ## Next steps
 * Make your changes/add your feature/fix a bug.
-* Test your feature branch changes
+* Test your feature branch changes.
-* Check your formatting
+* Check your formatting.
-* Submit a pull request
+* Submit a pull request.

 ## Testing
 Before submitting a pull request the unit and integration tests must all pass.
-We are using CTest, (Please see [the CTest documentation](https://cmake.org/Wiki/CMake/Testing_With_CTest) for further information.)
+We are using CTest for running tests (please see [the CTest documentation](https://cmake.org/Wiki/CMake/Testing_With_CTest) for further information) and [Google Test](https://github.com/google/googletest) as testing framework.

 ### Running unit tests
 ```bash
 $ cd <clone>